 - I put beads in a jar and brought strings, that was a big hit.
 If you also take a throwaway pie plate or plastic container for them to use as a tray- it will save a lot of escaping beads.

-- Keep her entertained by talking to her, regular trips to bathroom to allow her to get out of seat for short time.
+- Keep her entertained by talking to her, regular trips to the bathroom to allow her to get out of the seat for a short time.